 Eutrophication is driven by nitrogen and phosphorus containing emissions and as with GWP and AP is often strongly linked with the use of fossil fuels.
 The major eutrophication impacts occur in the production phase (A1-A3).
 Significant contributions to production phase impact comes from the production of raw materials and transport.
-Fabrication, installation and the end-of-life processes classed under C1-C4 again make minimal contributions.
+Fabrication, installation and the end-of-life processes classed under C1-C4 has also contributions assossiated with the transportation of waste.